abbeylink/AI-enabled-CI-Agent/README.md

 I ran the [Ideas classification script](classify_ideas.py) to generate the classification of the ideas by effort and impact.
 See screenshot below:

 [![Sample output screenshot](Idea_classification_agent_sample_output.png)](Idea_classification_agent_sample_output.png)

-I ran the [Ideas triage script](agentic_triage.py) to triage the classified ideas as auto-filed to backlog or flagged for human review, based on defined autonomy tiers.
+Subsequently, I ran the [Ideas triage script](agentic_triage.py) to triage the classified ideas as auto-filed to backlog or flagged for human review, based on defined autonomy tiers.
 See screenshot below:
 [![Sample output screenshot](Idea_triage%20agent_sample%20output.png)](Idea_triage%20agent_sample%20output.png)

 ## What I'd do next